AdrianTorjKobza/Haskell/Validate_Credit_Card_Numbers/README.md

-The purpose is to validate the credit card number.
+Validate the credit card number.

 The algorithm follows these steps:
 1. Double the value of every second digit beginning with the rightmost.